giselaortt/Tools-for-Anki/README.md

   - Merges repeted sentences
   - Format the new learned word of the sentence with html bold.
   - it shortens the readlang sentences.
 Readlang exports flashcards way too long, making learning monotonous, sometimes includding several sentences in the same field.
 Here I get the shortest sentence possible.
-  - adds the word in the foreing language by the side of the readlang translation.
+  - adds the word in the foreing language by the side of the readlang trparsed_filelation.

 ### How to use:
   You need to have python3 installed.